bf-enterprise-solutions/str.bf/README.txt

 STR.BF — THE STRING MANIPULATION LIBRARY FOR BRAINFUCK

-Given that Brainfuck is terribly low-level, one might encounter lots of difficulties trying to manipulate contiguous null-terminated chunks of cells (= strings/arrays, further simply strings) meaningfully and doing the operations on the level of (at least) C string.h library. str.bf tries to bridge this gap with familiar (by string.h) operations, like
+Given that Brainfuck is terribly low-level, one might encounter lots of difficulties trying to manipulate contiguous null-terminated chunks of cells (= strings/arrays, further simply strings) meaningfully and doing the operations on the level of (at least) C string.h library. str.bf tries to bridge this gap with familiar operations, like
 - string copying,
 - concatenation,
 - comparison,